Michael-J-Fernandez/ExpressBlogger/README.md

 Both of the above routes should run validations on the incoming blog post body data BEFORE either creating a new blog post or updating a blog post.
 If the blog data is invalid, then a message should be sent in the http response indicating which validation failed and why
-Build out the blogData validator function to check for the following conditions Title, text and author are required fields and they should be strings Title and author should be no longer than 40 characters in length (letters + whitespace) Stretch Goal:
+Build out the blogData validator function to check for the following conditions:

+Title, text and author are required fields and they should be strings Title and author should be no longer than 40 characters in length (letters + whitespace)

+Stretch Goal:
 If category is defined and has a length greater than 0:
 " There can be no more than 10 entries for category